michelle7465/Samuela-Bardenas1/README.md

 **Date: [May 15 2024]**
 **Prepared by: [Bardenas John Paul O.] and [Samuela Michelle M.]**

-  **Executive Summary:** This report presents the technical findings of the ethical hacking assessment conducted for Department of Social Welfare and Development Region V WEBSITE.
+  **Executive Summary:** This report presents the technical findings of the ethical hacking assessment conducted for Department of Social Welfare and Development Region V Website.
 The assessment aimed to identify vulnerabilities within the organization's network infrastructure, applications, and systems.
 Through various testing methodologies, including penetration testing and vulnerability scanning, critical and high-risk issues were discovered.
 This report provides detailed descriptions of these findings, along with actionable recommendations for remediation.

 **Vulnerability Summary:**